 - 2. Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anticlockwise.
-Only Choctaws from forwards to backwards will be considered.
-Choctaws must demonstrate correct and clear edges. - 3.
-Cluster: to be considered as a feature three (3) of the turns presented in the cluster must be confirmed. - 4.
+Only Choctaws from forwards to backwards will be considered. - 3.
+Cluster: to be considered as a feature the first three (3) turns presented in the cluster must be confirmed. - 4.
 Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot or clockwise and anti-clockwise for loops and travelings.
 They must be evenly distributed between the left foot/anti-clockwise and right foot/clockwise.
 See Clarifications.
-Applicable from level 3.